 The manual mixer shower does exactly what it says on the tin.
-You manually adjust the levels of hot and cold water to your required pressure and temperature.
-In most cases you will need a twin impeller system to boost pressure of both hot and cold water supply.
+You manually adjust the flow rate of both cold and hot water to your required pressure and temperature.
+In most cases, you will need a twin shower system to boost the pressure of both hot water and cold water supply.

 Thermostatic Mixer Shower

-Similar to a manual mixer shower, a thermostatic mixer shower is fed by both a hot and cold water supply.
+Similar to a manual mixer shower, a thermostatic mixer shower is fed by both cold and hot water supplies.
 The thermostatic valve monitors the water and keeps the water at your desired temperature.
-In most cases you will need a twin impeller system to boost pressure of both hot and cold water supply.
+In most cases, you will need a twin shower system to boost pressure of both hot and cold water supply.

 Electric showers are a tad different to mixer showers as they only take water from the cold supply.
-With a heating unit built within the electric shower they can heat the cold water to your desired temperature.
-As they are completely disconnected from the hot water supply you will likely need a single impeller pump.
-The common model chosen by plumbers it the universal showermate - model 46534.
+With a heating unit built within the electric shower, they can heat the cold water to your desired temperature.
+As they are completely disconnected from the hot water supply, you will likely need a single impeller pump.
+The common model chosen by plumbers is the universal showermate - model 46534.

-If purchasing a shower pump for an electric or power shower we advise that you contact your shower provider or manufacturer for further information.
-Each shower is built to a different specification and may need a universal pump even if they follow each of rules in this article.
+Note: If you are purchasing a shower pump for an electric or power shower, we advise that you contact your shower provider or manufacturer for further information.
+Each shower is built to a different specification and may need a universal pump even if they follow each of the rules in this article.